Timing, Fundamentals, and Diversification of Endeavor Group Holdings Inc. (EDR) - The Dwinnex

 Revenue Estimates

-9 analysts predict $1.56B in revenue for the current quarter.
+It is expected that $90B in revenue will be generated in the current quarter, according to 9 analysts.
 It ranges from a high estimate of $1.66B to a low estimate of $1.51B.
 As of the current estimate, Endeavor Group Holdings Inc.’s year-ago sales were $1.47B, an estimated increase of 5.90% from the year-ago figure.
 For the next quarter, 8 analysts are estimating revenue of $1.43B, an increase of 8.60% over than the figure of $5.90% in the same quarter last year.
 There is a high estimate of $1.47B for the next quarter, whereas the lowest estimate is $1.38B.

 A total of 11 analysts have provided revenue estimates for EDR’s current fiscal year.
 The highest revenue estimate was $5.97B, while the lowest revenue estimate was $5.81B, resulting in an average revenue estimate of $5.89B.
 In the same quarter a year ago, actual revenue was $5.27B, up 11.80% from the average estimate.
 Based on 11 analysts’ estimates, the company’s revenue will be $6.78B in the next fiscal year.
 The high estimate is $7.27B and the low estimate is $6.32B.
 The average revenue growth estimate for next year is up 15.00% from the average revenue estimate for this year.